vanessaxteo/edgauge/README.md

 EdGauge serves to **provide a third eye for educators**, making teaching more engaging.

 ## What EdGauge does (features)
 Essentially, EdGauge uses WHAT (computer vision? nlp? explain what hume uses lol) to identify students' emotions in order to provide instant feedback and advice for educators.

+As an educator records their students in a classroom, EdGauge keeps track of the average emotions of all students.
+Through the press of a button, once a boredom percentage threshold is exceeded, or through a set time limit, EdGauge provides feedback on the average negative emotions and how to improve them.
+Then, EdGauge includes potential solutions to improve teaching experience, such as including real-life examples, incorporating hands-on activities, using virtual aids, and more.
+Educators can then select the teaching option they would like to utilize and gain step-by-step walkthroughs of the examples with solutions and potential followup questions.

+For example, let's say Vanessa is teaching a discussion section on left-leaning red-black trees for her data structures class.
+Ten minutes into the discussion, 60% of her students are tracked to be bored.
+EdGauge sends Vanessa a notification that her students are looking quite bored, and she wants to fix this because she is truly passionate about the topic.
+To do so, she asks EdGauge provide solutions to improving engagememt.
+EdGauge offers the option to use real-life examples, incorporate hands-on activities, use virtual aids, and gamify the learning experience.
+Vanessa selects the option of incorportating hands-on activities, and EdGauge provides her with a step-by-step breakdown of a hands-on activity starting from dividing students into individual groups to asking groups to present their creations.

 **Target audience:** Educators, for any age and on any subject, to improve student engagement and boost learning experiences.